chrisbmin/wsb-base/README.md

 I have chosen to use mainly winget to install tools, except when packages were only available on Chocolatey or more up-to-date on Chocolatey.

 One of the firsts steps of the bootstarter.ps1 script is to install git and clone this repository.
-It uses it to call the other scripts in the repository and retrieve the settings files.
+It uses the downloaded repo to call all of the other scripts in the repository and retrieve the settings files.

-Symbolic links are used to make the different settings files on the machine being configured to point to the settings files contained in this git repository.
+Symbolic links are used where appropriate to make the different settings files on the machine being configured to point to the settings files contained in this git repository.
 This enables the files to be commited easily when settings are changed.

 ## Limitations